happywithxpl/GeneMiner/README.md

 # Running GeneMiner

-Without any options, minimap2 takes a reference database and a query sequence file as input and produce phylogenetic markers.We have prepared a simulated dataset of Arabidopsis thaliana to help you quickly use GeneMiner.you can download them from here xx
+Without any options, GeneMiner takes a reference database and a query sequence file as input and produce phylogenetic markers.We have prepared a simulated dataset of `Arabidopsis thaliana` to help you quickly use GeneMiner.you can download them from [here](https://github.com/happywithxpl/GeneMiner-Test).

+## GeneMiner-cmd

 - Mining single target sequence from skimming whole genome sequencing (WGS).